less/old-lesscss.org/templates/pages/synopsis.md

 Mixins allow you to embed all the properties of a class into another class by simply including the class name as one of its properties.
 It's just like variables, but for whole classes.
-Mixins can also behave like functions, and take arguments, as seen in the example bellow.
+Mixins can also behave like functions, and take arguments, as seen in the example below.

 <table class="code-example" cellpadding="0">
   <tr><td>